A select group of about 20 to 30 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the Music Department page.

 Dyck Arboretum of the Plains

-The college-owned arboretum–about a block south of campus—works “To educate people about the benefits of appreciating, preserving and utilizing native and adaptable plants.”
-It’s a wonderful reasource for people interested in Kansas’ beautiful and hearty plants.
-Students enjoy its beautiful grounds and half-mile paved path which is great for walking, jogging, or Rollerblading.
+The college-owned arboretum about a block south of campus “cultivates transformative relationships between people and the land.”
+It’s a wonderful resource for people interested in Kansas’ beautiful and hearty plants.
+Students enjoy its beautiful grounds and half-mile paved path which is great for walking, jogging or Rollerblading.
 Learn more at the Dyck Arboretum website.

 European Chorale/International Chorale